Tyler Hetu: Move over Zappe Fever, Malik Mania is here

 Now, with Cunningham showing an early sign of promise, the position for Bailey Zappe looks a little more up in the air.

 “He’s a young kid.
 He’s a fast kid.
-He’s a great player,” offensive lineman Andrew Steuber said.
+He’s a great player,” offensive lineman Andrew Stueber said.
 “We all work so hard during practice every day.
-So, we’re always ready, always next man up.
+So, we’re always ready, always next-man-up.
 Everyone’s working hard and working together in practice.
 So, he was ready and went out there and did what he practiced.
 It was good to see.”

-Steuber said seeing him succeed in the game was a great moment for the offensive unit as a whole.
+Stueber said seeing Cunningham succeed in the game was a great moment for the offensive unit as a whole.

 “We all got excited out there.
-You saw him give the ball to Jake [Andrews] and he spiked the ball,” Steuber said.
+You saw him give the ball to Jake (Andrews) and he spiked the ball,” Stueber said.
 “We’re all excited to see another man succeed and do well.
 It was a great offensive unit out there and a team effort for the final push of the drive.
 It was great to see him score.”

 Going forward, the evaluation of Cunningham as a quarterback will be difficult.
 He was brought to New England as a wide receiver, and while working through camp mostly as one, Cunningham said it hasn’t been difficult to bounce between positions when needed.